 A stove jack is a necessity, not an accessory.
 The Stove jack protects the tent from the hot stove pipe.
 Our tent came with stove jack already installed, but if your tent does not have a stove jack, you will need one.

 A spark arrestor is another necessity, but is nothing more than a piece of welded wire folded over and stuck into the top of the stove pipe to catch sparks that escape.
 Catching sparks protects the tent fabric from burn holes.
+Our spark arrestor came with the stove, but you could make one from welded wire in about two minutes.

 The wood grate can be seen in the first picture above.
 It is a simple frame to hold wood off the bottom of the stove to allow air to circulate.
 This is something you could easily make.
 Note: We throw a little sand or dirt in the bottom of the stove to protect it from the extreme heat.
 Over time, I am told even the heavy gauge steel will burn through.